1)

 1

-Rashi (in B'rachos, 22a): As in Yeshayah, 24:20 - 'With dread, with fear, with trepidation and with trembling'.
+Rashi (in Berachos 22a): "With dread, with fear, with trepidation and with trembling" (as in Yeshayah 24:20).
 See also Ba'al ha'Turim.

 2

-Rashi (citing Shabbos, 88b): The entire length of Machaneh Yisrael, and angels came and helped them to return - as the Pasuk states in Tehilim, 68:13.
+Rashi (citing Shabbos 88b): The entire length of Machaneh Yisrael, and angels came and helped them to return - as the Pasuk states in Tehilim 68:13.
 See also Ba'al ha'Turim.

 3